-Venafi is firm advocate of certificate lifecycle management automation.
+Venafi is a firm advocate of certificate lifecycle management automation.
 Venafi TLS Protect Cloud can operate as an ACME server that supports automated certificate enrollment and installation with the added benefit of global visibility and machine identity intelligence.
-If you want to learn more about, contact the PKI experts.
+If you want to learn more about it, contact the PKI experts.